-Despite the Taliban’s assurances of maintaining peace, formation of inclusive government, and respecting human rights, especially of women—clarifying that Afghan soil would not be used for any terrorist outfit like Al-Qaeda and the ISIS, and for terror-attacks against neighboring countries, including Pakistan, America and some of its Western allies as well as their media have launched a propaganda campaign against the Taliban and Pakistan to avenge the triumph of the Taliban.
+Despite the Taliban’s assurances of maintaining peace, formation of an inclusive government, and respecting human rights, especially of women—clarifying that Afghan soil would not be used for any terrorist outfit like Al-Qaeda and ISIS, and for terror attacks against neighboring countries, including Pakistan, America and some of its Western allies as well as their media have launched a propaganda campaign against the Taliban and Pakistan to avenge the triumph of the Taliban.

 While, Pakistan faced various kinds of terror-attacks on the civil and military installations, including civilian and military personnel because of joining the GWoT, particularly helping the US-led war in Afghanistan.
 Besides collateral damage, the country faced serious implications such as political instability and economic crisis.

 According to an estimate, Pakistan suffered 75,000 casualties and over $123 billion was lost to the economy, while US aid was a $20 billion.
 Tribal areas were devastated and millions of people were uprooted from their homes, while the country also officially hosted 1.4 million registered Afghan refugees.
 Otherwise, number of refugees is 3 million which also includes unregistered Afghans.

 Especially, foreign investment stopped, which further gave a setback to the economy of the country.
 As a result, Islamabad’s dependence on the financial institutes like IMF and World Bank which are under America’s control, increased, as it was compelled to take more debt from them—ultimately country’s economic crisis has deepened.